 CNA Exam Overview North Dakota

-The CNA examination, whether administered by D&S or Pearson Vue, is designed to determine your readiness to administer safe and competent patient care.
+The CNA examination is designed to determine your readiness to administer safe and competent patient care.
 The exam comprises of a Written exam or Oral option and a Skills Evaluation.
 Success on both parts of the exam will qualify you for a listing on the State Nurse Aide Registry.

 The Written Exam